 This development is also important for atmospheric chemistry, which uses a large number of tracers, as it reduces the numerical cost of advection in the context of long-term simulations.
 As for previous model versions, several options are available for the model physics.
 In the present study we run successive tests (not discussed further here) to retain a model configuration based on the the RRTM (Rapid Radiative Transfer Model) for shortwave and longwave radiation, the University of Washington turbulence scheme (UW, Bretherton et al., 2004), the Nogherotto et al. (2016) bulk microphysics scheme and the Tiedtke convection scheme (Tiedtke, 1989).
 Continental surface processes are treated by the Community Land Model, version 4.5 (CLM4.5, Oleson et al., 2013) which also provides important coupling variables used in the atmospheric chemistry interface, such as surface resistances, soil humidity and temperature.
-The meteorological boundary conditions are provided every six hours, from the ERA5 reanalysis (Hersbach et al., 2020).
+The meteorological boundary conditions are provided every six hours, from the ERA5 reanalysis (the fifth-generation ECMWF global atmospheric reanalysis; Hersbach et al., 2020).
 The sea surface temperature data is provided by the Optimal Interpolated Weekly (OI_WK) dataset.

 Atmospheric chemistry processes used in this study are based on approaches initially developed in Solmon et al. (2006) and Solmon et al. (2021) for aerosols, and Shalaby et al. (2012) and Ciarlo et al. (2021) for gas phases.
 The chemical reaction solver is based on the CBM-Z photochemical mechanism module (Shalaby et al., 2012; Zaveri and Peters, 1999).
 It allows a comprehensive coverage of regionally and globally relevant species as well as the reactions involved in photo oxidant chemistry, while maintaining a good precision and numerical efficiency.
-CBM-Z notably includes key prognostic species such as O3, NO_x, CO, VOCs.
+CBM-Z notably includes key prognostic species such as O_3 , NO_x , CO, VOCs.
 CBM-Z builds upon the widely used CBM-IV mechanism (Gery et al., 1989) and incorporates additional processes that enhance its applicability from urban air quality modeling to regional and global scales (Shalaby et al., 2012).
 It improves the representation of key chemical pathways by explicitly treating methane and ethane, refining parameterizations for higher alkanes, and incorporating a more detailed isoprene chemistry (Zaveri and Peters, 1999).
 Additionally, CBM-Z accounts for peroxy radical interactions and nighttime NO_3 chemistry, which are relevant in NO_x -limited environments.
-However, as with most reduced chemical mechanisms, CBM-Z uses a lumped VOC representation, which may oversimplify NO_x -VOC interactions, potentially affecting the formation of secondary species such as HNO3 and O3 (Carter, 2010).
+However, as with most reduced chemical mechanisms, CBM-Z uses a lumped VOC representation, which may oversimplify NO_x -VOC interactions, potentially affecting the formation of secondary species such as HNO_3 and O_3 (Carter, 2010).
 While these simplifications can introduce uncertainties, CBM-Z remains widely used due to its computational efficiency and its ability to capture key atmospheric trends (Shalaby et al., 2012; Zaveri and Peters, 1999; Gery et al., 1989; Yarwood et al., 2010).
 The mechanism employs the Radical Balance Method (RBM), ensuring a stable and efficient numerical integration of chemical equations.
 Although more explicit mechanisms exist, their computational cost remains prohibitive for long-term regional climate simulations (Cao et al., 2021), making CBM-Z a suitable compromise between accuracy and efficiency for this study.
-It is also worth noting that biogenic and anthropogenic VOC emissions are potentially affected by potentially large uncertainties over Africa

-(Marais et al., 2014), and these uncertainties should be taken into account when considering the potential added value of a more complex chemical scheme.
+Recent developments, such as CBM-6 (Cao et al., 2021) and CBM-7 (Yarwood and Tuite, 2024), offer improved treatments of VOCs and radical chemistry, including better representation of oxygenated VOCs and updated kinetic data.
+However, these mechanisms remain more computationally demanding and are not yet widely implemented in regional climate models.
+It is also worth noting that biogenic and anthropogenic VOC emissions are potentially affected by potentially large uncertainties over Africa (Marais et al., 2014), and these uncertainties should be taken into account when considering the potential added value of a more complex chemical scheme.